sarthakforwet/Rossmann_Store_Sales/Readme.md

    git clone https://github.com/sarthakforwet/Rossman_Store_Sales.git
     ```

-To see the project in action and to learn more about it watch <a href="https://youtu.be/3vfyCCxXqcg">this</a> video.
+Watch <a href="https://youtu.be/3vfyCCxXqcg">this</a> youtube video to see the project in action and learn more about it.